 While extremely high temperatures reduce the battery’s life expectancy, cold weather severely hampers electrical performance.

 Short Car Battery Life When Cold?
 Not exact.

 Lead-acid starter batteries lead a particularly difficult life in freezing temperatures: not only does the engine oil thicken thereby increasing the engine’s internal friction, but the battery’s power delivery is at the same time also reduced.

 One of the measurements of an automotive starter battery’s performance is the Cold-Cranking Amperage – the amount of current a battery can deliver for 30 seconds at -18o C without dropping to the cut-off voltage.
 A fully charged battery would normally be capable of providing sufficient current up to –50o C, but a battery with a low SoC (State of Charge) – the ratio of the remaining capacity to the overall available capacity – could already freeze at –1o C.

-This becomes problematic for people living in states such as Alaska, Minesota and Michigan where extremely cold winter temperatures can cause the freezing electrolyte to expand, irreparably damaging the cells.
+This becomes problematic for people living in states such as Alaska, Minnesota and Michigan where extremely cold winter temperatures can cause the freezing electrolyte to expand, irreparably damaging the cells.

-With winter outdoor temperatures in these areas regularly dropping below 0 °C Lithium-ion batteries fitted to hybrid vehicles also suffer a similar drop in performance.
+With winter outdoor temperatures in these areas regularly dropping below 0 °C Lithium-ion batteries fitted to hybrid or electric vehicles also suffer a similar drop in performance.

 Under these cold conditions owners of hybrid EVs with unconditioned batteries (Systems that do not actively warm the battery pack) can expect the SoC to decrease significantly: A drop in temperature from 25°C to −15°C can reduce the SoC by 23 percent, while at -18o C a LiB will typically only deliver 50 percent of its capacity.